tsenying/CarND-Vehicle-Detection/README.md

 Smaller scales produce many false positives and require more compute time.
 Larger scales may pick up more near distance cars.

+For the scales used, starting at 1.0, the true positive detections can extend the entire width of the image, so the x start and stop values are set for the entire width of the image.

 #### Window Overlap
 0.75 overlap was chosen as a tradeoff between detecting cars well enough and incurring more compute resources if more overlap was used.